-The Federal Minister for Aged Care and Minister for Indigenous Health, Ken Wyatt AM, MP speech to Aboriginal Health Council of WA
+Minister for Senior Australians and Aged Care and Minister for Indigenous Health, Ken Wyatt AM, MP speech to Aboriginal Health Council of WA

-The Federal Minister for Aged Care and Minister for Indigenous Health, Ken Wyatt AM, MP was interviewed by Allan Clarke on NITV Program The Point on 5 April 2017.
+Minister for Senior Australians and Aged Care and Minister for Indigenous Health, Ken Wyatt AM, MP speech on the Sodexo Reconciliation Action Plan.

 The Morrison Government has moved to significantly strengthen the regulations that apply to the use of physical and chemical restraints in aged care homes.